Automate OnlyFans DMs without getting banned

 Two rules matter most.
 First, OnlyFans does not want third parties logging in as you, which is why credential-sharing carries real risk.
 Second, as of 2026 the platform expects you to disclose when a reply is generated by AI rather than written by you.
 Neither rule bans automation.
 They shape how you do it.

 So the honest answer is not "automation is risky."
 It is "some ways of automating are risky, and they are avoidable."
+If you are still wondering whether the replies fans receive are written live or scripted, are OnlyFans messages automated walks through what actually happens behind the inbox.

 What actually gets creators banned (and what does not)